 * Click here for rating key

-Top Spice Restaurant Review: Elegant and stylish, this luxurious interior, with stone, rich woods and soft lighting, creates an ambience that is exotic and romantic, although at night it can become quite loud.
-This is the original Top Spice location.
-Showcasing two cuisines, the restaurants feature both Thai and Malaysian chefs in each branch.
+Top Spice Restaurant Review: In this original Top Spice location, the luxurious interior featuring stone, rich woods and soft lighting aims for an exotic and romantic ambience, although at night it can become quite loud.
+The concept showcases two cuisines: Thai and Malaysian chefs operate in each branch.
 Start with roti canai or slightly spicy martabak, both Malaysian-style pancakes with fillings.
 The former encloses curried chicken, while the latter enfolds tender beef with a hint of curry.
-The chefs share specialties from each cuisine.
-Rendang for the Malaysian chef (beef flavored with a paste of ground onion, lemon grass and chili simmered in coconut curry gravy) to catfish basil for the Thai chef (spicy deep-fried catfish filets with basil leaves and curry sauce, one of our favorites).
-We also like the soups, the noodle dishes and the salads.
+The chefs share specialties from each cuisine --- rendang for the Malaysian chef (beef flavored with a paste of ground onion, lemon grass and chili simmered in coconut curry gravy) to catfish basil for the Thai chef (spicy deep-fried catfish filets with basil leaves and curry sauce).
+Honey shrimp, an occasional special, is a lovely dish.
+We also like the soups, especially the chicken coconut soup with fresh mushrooms and lime.
+Noodle dishes and the salads are very satisfying.
 Vegetarians will enjoy an entire section of tasty meatless fare.
-An unusual dessert is sticky rice with mango, delectable and just sweet enough.
-The wine list offers some choices that pair well with the food.
+For dessert, go for either the sticky rice with mango, just sweet enough, or the kaya pancake, a sort of rolled, filled pastry with vanilla ice cream.
+The wine list offers only a few choices that pair well with the food.
 Lunch is a very good deal indeed.